 The FN SCAR 20S is the latest in a long and fabled line of battle rifles.
 FN can rightly call themselves “The World’s Most Battle Proven Firearms.”
 It was only a few years ago that the British Army finally moved away from the positively ancient FN Hi-Power/GP35 as their standard sidearm.
-The US military still uses multiple FN rifles and machine guns as standard issue equipment, and has for decades.
+Talk about iconic military firearms.
+Meanwhile, the US military still uses multiple FN rifles and machine guns in its line-up of standard issue equipment, and has for decades.

-Unlike many other companies, FN has also been consistent in releasing legally available firearms originally marketed to the military to the civilian customer.
+Unlike many other companies, FN and their FN America subsidiary has also been consistent in releasing legally available firearms originally marketed to the military to the civilian customer.
+Think of them as commercial versions of the military’s arms including the USSOCOM.
 The FN SCAR 20S Precision Rifle is the latest in a long line of eagerly awaited rifles from the legendary manufacturer.

 If you’re familiar with the SCAR 17S, the 20S Precision Rifle is going to look pretty familiar.
 Giant sections of rail cover 360 degrees around the hand guard, ending in twin, sturdy sling mounts.